 The iconic MGM Grand sign and Leo the lion are just a few ways you know you have arrived in Las Vegas.
 Do you know about Leo the lion?
 The statue weighs 50 tons, is 45 feet tall, and resides on a 25-foot pedestal.
 Leo is the largest bronze statue in the U.S. and replaced the original lion entrance for the MGM Grand in 1998.
 Apparently, you would have to walk through the mouth of the lion to enter the resort, which apparently is bad feng shui, which can bring bad luck so many guests were entering through the back door.
 A little Vegas cosmetic surgery and we have the new and better Leo with better feng shui.
 Here we were on one of the many escalators on the Strip that takes you over the main strip and in and out of the various resorts.
 We had gone over to the MGM Grand to look at the lion habitat only to learn that it closed last month.
 We pressed on because let’s face it, we’re in Vegas and if you can’t find something in one resort, you most likely will be able to find it somewhere else.

 We purchased tickets for the Penn & Teller show for Saturday evening and it required that we pick the tickets up from the ticket booth inside the Rio resort.
 If you park in the garage at the Rio, you have to walk all the way through the casino to get to the front lobby.
 We got to check out some of the shopping and restaurants there from the second floor overlooking the casino floor including a McDonald’s, a tattoo shop, and a few others.
 Unlike the other casinos, this place was quiet and not mobbed at all.
-I don’t know if that’s good or bad, but since we weren’t staying that, it didn’t matter much.
-Ladies if you’re looking for your own brand of entertainment, the guys from Thunder from Down Under appear at the Rio.
+Perhaps the regulars have discovered the online sites like fb88 casino and are playing from home.
+I don’t know if that’s good or bad, but it didn’t matter much.
+To be honest my gambling skills are not the greatest or else I would have got stuck into a game or two!
+A friend of mine though loves to play Poker Online so I am sure she will be very jealous of my casino hopping adventures!
+Casinos are so exciting aren’t they?
+The bright lights, the amazing jackpots.
+No wonder so many people from all around the world come to places like vegas to experience the glamour of the casinos.
+Some of these online casinos capture the glamourous experience better than other online casinos.
+This is why people enjoy using comparison websites like Bonusetu (https://bonusetu.com/non-sticky-bonus/) to find the online casino with the right spark for them.
+Anyway, ladies if you’re looking for your own brand of entertainment, the guys from Thunder from Down Under appear at the Rio.
 Enough said.

 After walking all over Vegas, we made our way over to the Luxor on our way to Mandalay Bay.
 Although you can take the tram over, keep in mind it starts at the Excalibur and stops at the Luxor on the way to Mandalay Bay.
 The amount of time that you will wait to catch the tram is probably better spent walking unless, of course, maybe you can’t.
 Inside the Luxor there are currently a few exhibits including the Titanic and the Bodies exhibit.
 Although the latter might seem interesting, I still have problems with it considering the ongoing controversy about the bodies themselves.